zw963/pryx/README.md

 ```sh
 $: RUBYOPT+='-rpryx' ruby your_file.rb  # add pry! in your_file for start pry session
 ```

-Then, try add `pry!` into your's ruby code, then run it, have fun!

 Following is a example, assume there is a `test.rb` with content: